 In Iowa, first year teachers are paid below the national average.
 I know of several young graduates from UNI who have left the state for better salaries in Minnesota and elsewhere.
 How do we compete if we do not retain, or even attract, the best new teachers?
 How does America compete globally if we don’t start with the teachers themselves?

 And if it’s economic impact that concerns us the most, a Stanford University study concluded every excellent teacher (determined as above average by a defined criteria) raises each student’s lifetime earnings by $20,000.
 If there are 20 students in one class, that is $400,000 more generated income.
 If that seems like small potatoes in an individual sense, consider that there are 21 million students in America.
-That’s over 80 trillion dollars.
+That’s 420 billion dollars.

 What is imperative is to listen to the teachers themselves who are saying that they are not getting the funding for the tools, and to retain the teachers and classes, that give our students the best advantage.